-In addition there are other provisions in which it may be arguable that there are potential connections to human rights.
+There are other provisions of the Constitution which it may be argued have potential connections to human rights.
 These include the electoral and franchise provisions of the Constitution and other provisions relating to non-discrimination in taxing laws and in trade, commerce or revenue.
-It is sufficient to say that these linkages with the relevant international human rights provisions are more difficult to make, but certainly worthy of consideration.
+It is sufficient to say that these linkages with the relevant international human rights provisions are more difficult to make.